PrintM3D/Quad-Fusion-Docs/printing-guides/filament-extrusion-rate.md

 _Extrusion Width = 0.6 mm = 1.2_ 0.5 _Flow Rate = 4.5 mm^3/s = 0.6_ 0.25 \* 30

-## Promega Flow Rate
+## Crane Flow Rate

-The Promega is designed to extrude filament at 5.7 mm^3/s.
+The Crane is designed to extrude filament at 5.7 mm^3/s.
 If you find your extruder skipping or notice print quality problems, do a filament flow calculation to determine the extrusion rate you are printing at.
-The extrusion rate of the Promega can be increased significantly depending on material, printing temperature and other factors.
+The extrusion rate of the Crane can be increased significantly depending on material, printing temperature and other factors.
 Feel free to experiment and push the printer to its limits!
 But remember to calculate the filament flow rate to determine whether your goal is realistic.